AdamSchaible/MSU_Denver/CS 3600 Operating Systems (Spring 2019)/PRODUCER CONSUMER PROJECT/README.md

 All files related to this project are contained in this directory.

-For additional information about how the project was made see [Cover Letter.docx](https://github.com/AdamSchaible/MSU_Denver/blob/master/CS%203600%20Operating%20Systems%20(Spring%202019)/PRODUCER%20CONSUMER%20PROJECT/Cover%20Letter.docx).
+For additional information about how the project was made see [Cover Letter.docx](https://github.com/AdamSchaible/MSU_Denver/blob/master/CS%203600%20Operating%20Systems%20(Spring%202019)/PRODUCER%20CONSUMER%20PROJECT/Cover%20Letter.docx) as well as [The Gold Mine.pptx](https://github.com/AdamSchaible/MSU_Denver/blob/master/CS%203600%20Operating%20Systems%20(Spring%202019)/PRODUCER%20CONSUMER%20PROJECT/The%20Gold%20Mine.pptx).

 **VERSION or DATE:** 04/23/2019